 She was allowed two people in there, highly unusual.

-And Strzok, we already know, had a political bias where he had stated that Clinton should win a hundred million to zero, and that Trump voters, you know, he could smell them with a smelly Walmart people like me.
+And Strzok, we already know, had a political bias where he had stated that Clinton should win $100 million to zero and that Trump voters, you know, he could smell them with smelly Walmart people like me.

 Oh, I agree.

-And one of the interesting, you mentioned the people being in the room, we're not only were there people in the room with uh Clinton who had had been offered, you know, uh deals here, but they were also key fact witnesses.
+And one of the interesting things, you mentioned the people being in the room, were not only were there people in the room with Clinton who had been offered deals here, but they were also key fact witnesses.

-This was not just people that that she was allowed to have.
+This was not just people that she was allowed to have.

-These were fact witnesses that uh had already been involved in this.
+These were fact witnesses that had already been involved in this.

-So, yes, this is uh what we're seeing here, and this is why I was you know, turning the sort of the attention to this week and what we've heard from uh attorney general Bill Barr, who I cannot again, it is it's we talk about appalling.
+So, yes, this is what we're seeing here, and this is why I was turning the attention to this week and what we've heard from Attorney General Bill Barr, who I cannot, again, talk about appalling.

 It's appalling the way the Democrats are treating Attorney General Barr, who's actually done everything he said he would do.

-He's been factually accurate, he's been completely up front and done exactly everything he wants to do.
+He's been completely upfront and done exactly everything he wants to do.

 I want to know what's going on.

-And remember, we still have the Horwitz internal uh IG investigation over the Pfizer issue.
+And remember, we still have the horror internal IG investigation over the FISA issue.

 There's still Huber out there who's looking into this as well.